Ulm-IQO/qudi/docs/data_storage.md

   String used at the start of lines in the text file to identify them as comment lines.
 - `delimiter`:
   Delimiter string used to separate columns.
+- `file_extension`:
+  The default file extension to use for new data files.
+Used if not explicit file name is provided
 - `image_format`:
   The image format used to save matplotlib figures to file using storage method `save_thumbnail`.